-- > Collaboration agreement called "Red de Empresas por una Sociedad Libre de Violencia de Género" (Network of Companies for a Society Free from Gender-based Violence). - Participation in the Observatory on Work-Life Balance and Co-responsibility promoted by Universidad de Comillas. - > Signing of the #CEOPORLADIVERSIDAD commitment with CEOE and Fundación Adecco to promote the De&I strategy (Diversity, equity and Inclusion).
+- Participation in the Observatory on Work-Life Balance and Co-responsibility promoted by Universidad de Comillas. - Signing of the #CEOPORLADIVERSIDAD commitment with CEOE and Fundación Adecco to promote the De&l strategy (Diversity, equity and Inclusion).

 11.5 Information about respect for human rights